opentext-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 An added benefit of this approach is that individual OCR engines can be customized for each field, *e.g.* if surnames are always uppercase, we can restrict the character types and potentially boost accuracy.

-> When you train multiple ID Card templates, you will need to additional pairs to cover any new fields those templates might specify.
+> NOTE: When you train multiple ID Card templates, you will need to additional pairs to cover any new fields those templates might specify.

 As an example format for the output data, let's use a custom XSL transform `IdCard_toJSON.xsl` to convert the results into JSON.